 Charity of the Year

 For the first time in 2017, the firm gave staff the opportunity to vote for the firm’s charity of the year.
-In 2017 we supported Emmaus UK (a homeless charity) and in 2018 CHICKS (provider of free respite breaks for disadvantaged children).
+In 2017 we supported Emmaus UK (a homeless charity) and in 2018 CHICKS (now known as Go Beyond) (provider of free respite breaks for disadvantaged children).

 The Snowdrop Project – providing long-term care for those who have experienced abuse through modern day slavery and human trafficking: donation used to provide a place of community, education and enjoyment through community activities and places of stability through the Snowdrop house renovation project.